fbielejec/fbielejec.github.io/_posts/2018-03-14-shadow-cljs-cider.md

 * `:lein true` means the dependencies and sources will be managed by leiningen.

-The `:app` build is a build targeting the browser (other option is `:node-script` if we're targeting node):
+The `:app` build is targeting the browser (other option is `:node-script` if we're targeting node):

-* compiled JS files will be in *public/js* directory
+* Compiled JS files will go to the *public/js* directory
-* the entry point is in the `app.core` namespace.
+* The entry point is in the `app.core` namespace.
-* Everything that is in the *public* directory is served on local port 4040
+* Everything that is in the *public* directory is served on local port 4040.
 * There are two (optional) functions to be run when code is hot-reloaded.

-The `:ci` build is for the [karma](karma-runner.github.io) test runner.
+The `:ci` build is for the [karma](karma-runner.github.io) test runner:

 * compiled JS files will be in *out/* directory.
-* runners wil be created for all source files in the classpath which end with *-test*.
+* runners will be created for all source files in the classpath which end with *-test* (another option is to specify the test runner namespace see [here](https://shadow-cljs.github.io/docs/UsersGuide.html#target-browser-test).)

 ## <a name="project.clj">project.clj

 This config file is well known to every CLojure developer.
-We need to add all the *dependencies* and specify all the *source-paths* the builds specified in [shadow-cljs.edn](#shadow-cljs.edn):
+We need to add all the *dependencies* and specify all the *source-paths* for the `:app` and `:ci` builds created in [shadow-cljs.edn](#shadow-cljs.edn):

 ```clojure
 (defproject shadow-cljs-demo "1.0.0-SNAPSHOT"